MusicsOnlinePlayer/MusicsOnlinePlayer/README.md

        - Album title
          - Music file

- * the the server creates or completes a *xml* file wich contains all the "MetaData" of every *musics*.
+ * Create or complete a *xml* file wich contains all the "MetaData" of every *musics*.
 For exemple : Who liked the musics.

 Now the server can receive socket connection in **async** mode.
 If a client client is connected the server will wait for him to login and receive a *login* message.

 #### Login
 The login is pretty simple and is based on hashable function ( in this case **SHA256** ).
 The client will first send his user class in a login class.
 The user class should contain his username and also his **SHA256** hash made of the Username and the Password.
 With that the server can identify who is try to log in by searching in the xml *user.xml*.

+### Requests

+For the moment there is multiple type of request that the client can make :
+ - `RequestSearch` is where the client can ask to the server to make a search.
+The client must specify the search text and what he want to search ( Music, Album, Author ).
+The server will respond with a `RequestSearchAnswer`
+ - `RequestMusic` allows the user to ask for a music filebinnaries.
+The server will answer with `RequestMusicAnswer` wich contains the music with the binnaries.

+### Client
+Once the